njimenez/AkkaProjects/WordCounter/readme.md

   * It creates a [RoundRobinPool](<http://getakka.net/docs/working-with-actors/Routers#roundrobin>) of 8 `StringCounterActors` to process the file.

 * **WordCount**
   * Received from the `StringCounterActor` for every line containing the number of words in the line.
+It aggregates     the count until all the lines have been processed.
-  * When the full file is read then it sends its parent a CompletedFile message with the statistics gathered.
+  * When the full file is read then it sends its parent a `CompletedFile` message with the statistics gathered.
   * Then it stops itself.

 * **FailureMessage**